-Evolution since R-Type is pretty visible for sure, but despite the resolution used the game overall lacks sharpness and colors.
+Evolution since R-Type is visible for sure, but despite the resolution used the game overall lacks sharpness.
 The stages - six total - have the advantage of being diverse and using different panels of colors.
 The enemy vessels are a little less diverse, like in Last Resort: each world has its own ones, while we found systematically some in all the levels.
 The SNK soft features finer graphics, using a richer color palette, with a design particularly inspired.
 Boss are equally impressive in both games, but we experienced Irem designers at a better level: Last Resort wins this round easily.

-Our two opponents share some qualities, such as two-players simultaneous game and a rich, sustained action: impressive quantity of sprites on the screen, differential scrollings and crossfires!
+Our opponents share some qualities, such as two-players simultaneous game and a rich, sustained action: impressive quantity of sprites on the screen, differential scrollings and crossfires!
 In both productions a few slowdowns occur - especially when playing two - but this is more noticeable in Last Resort, which displays even more sprites on screen.
 Speed-wise, the softs are making par.
 By cons, attention to detail has not been the same on one and the other: the stages are more dynamic in SNK's, the game teeming with small details (cars exploding, pilots ejected of spaceships, rain, sea in motion...).
 The animation is fluid and more decomposed than its competitor, quite far ahead.
 Even the explosions are much better designed, not to mention the beautiful zoom effects.

-Last Resort offers dramatic themes, pretty well adapted to the post-apocalyptic atmosphere of the action.
+Last Resort offers dramatic themes, well adapted to the post-apocalyptic atmosphere of the action.
 These are well orchestrated and varied, but not particularly 'catchy': they impregnate perfectly, without being too significant.
-R-Type Leo features far more mundane musics, even quite irrelevant (techno-gay) and severely lacking personality.
+R-Type Leo features more mundane musics, even quite irrelevant (techno-gay) and severely lacking personality.
 The sound effects are not catching up, with a very basic quality, even mediocre at times.
 This is the bare minimum that Irem made here!
-SNK made way better in this chapter, with more successful and 'realistic' sound effects.
+SNK did way better in this chapter, with more successful and 'realistic' sound effects.

 Five stages players have to loop twice for SNK, against six for Irem.
-If Last Resort is more difficult than its rival, it's still disappointing that some Bosses are a little too easy to kill in normal mode, while in fact some passages during the stages are particularly hard.
+If Last Resort is more difficult than its rival, it's disappointing that some Bosses are too easy to kill in normal mode, while in fact some passages during the stages are particularly hard.
 Checkpoint system applies when playing alone, while players pop back directly on screen when playing two.
 R-Type Leo does not borrow the system of its ancestors, offering to continue exactly where you died.
 It's easier to clear, but less daunting and more varied, especially with six stages to finish only once!